-The proposed engine(s) are also subject to District Rule 4702, Internal Combustion Engines.
-Since emissions limits of District Rule 4702 and all other requirements are equivalent or more stringent than District Rule 4701 requirements for emergency engines, compliance with District Rule 4702 requirements will satisfy requirements of District Rule 4701.
+The proposed engines are also subject to District Rule 4702, Internal Combustion Engines.
+Since emissions limits of District Rule 4702 and all other requirements are equivalent or more stringent than District Rule 4701 requirements, compliance with District Rule 4702 requirements will satisfy requirements of District Rule 4701.